Bin-Ostrowski/google-books/README.md

 # Goodle Books

   ## Description
-    AS AN avid reader
-    I WANT to search for new books to read
-    SO THAT I can keep a list of books to purchase
+  Google Books provides a platform for users to search for new books to read and keep a list of books to purchase.
+  It was an existing full-stack MERN app using RESTful API.
+The code was refactored to set up an Apollo Server to use GraphQL queries and mutations to fetch and modify   data, replacing the existing RESTful API.

   ## Table of Content
   - [Description](#description)